Skip to main content

 Written by Dominic Ayre RGD, Hambly & Woolley Inc.

-As 2025 comes to a close, I found myself thinking differently about this annual roundup.
+As 2025 was coming to a close, I found myself thinking differently about this annual roundup.

 Design Victoria 2025

-Design Victoria is a four-day festival celebrating Vancouver Island’s vibrant design community.
-Becoming Design Office, a studio known for its thoughtful work with clients ranging from Simon Fraser University to BC Parks, developed the visual identity for Design Victoria 2025.
+Design Victoria is a four-day festival celebrating the city's vibrant design community.
+Becoming Design Office, a studio known for its thoughtful work with clients ranging from Simon Fraser University to BC Parks, developed the visual identity for the 2025 festival.
 The system spanned digital, merchandise and wayfinding and was anchored by a striking custom typeface.
-It was refreshing to see designers creating work that so clearly celebrates other designers—and the surrounding community.

 Calgary & Edmonton’s Design Weeks

-Alberta is on fire right now.
-Two organizations in two different cities are running incredible design weeks.
-Design Talks Calgary launched Design Week Calgary this year with a theme of In Plain Sight.
+Two organizations in two different cities in Alberta are running incredible design weeks.
+Design Talks Calgary launched Design Week Calgary this year with the theme In Plain Sight.
 It is a coming together of many disciplines of design to host tours and talks across the city.
-Edmonton’s MADE, a volunteer non-profit organization, hosts the Edmonton Design Week, an event that gives Incredible insights to the local community and celebrates the compact but mighty group of creative professionals pushing design in central Alberta.
+Edmonton’s MADE, a volunteer, non-profit organization, hosts Edmonton Design Week, an event that gives Incredible insights to the local community and celebrates the compact but mighty group of creative professionals pushing design in central Alberta.
 Also, the design systems for both are SOOOO GOOD.

 Ottawa Design Club - Pivotal Moments